 Best known for its perpetually sunny weather and, of course, the Grand Canyon, Arizona has long been a hot spot for tourists craving a taste of the southwest.
 It’s also the sixth largest state in the U.S. with a rapidly rising population.
 Arizona’s job market is quite healthy as compared to many other states.

-Even with those numbers, you can still find cheap land in the Grand Canyon State.
-In Santa Cruz County, located in southern Arizona along the Mexico border, the average price of land is $1.77, with an average sales amount of $45,420 for 91,088 square feet.
+southern Arizona along the Mexico border, the average price of land is $1.77, with an average sales amount of $45,420 for 91,088 square feet.

 The Bottom Line